U.S. News Rankings

-Culinary Institute of America is a private institution that was founded in 1946.
-It has a total undergraduate enrollment of 2,814, its setting is suburban, and the campus size is 170 acres.
+Culinary Institute of America is a private institution.
+It has a total undergraduate enrollment of 2,827, its setting is suburban, and the campus size is 170 acres.
 It utilizes a semester-based academic calendar.
-Its tuition and fees are $27,610 (2012-13).
+Its tuition and fees are $29,160 (2013-14).

 |School mission and unique qualities (as provided by the school):|

 For more than half a century, The Culinary Institute of America has been dedicated to providing the world's best professional culinary education.
-We offer bachelor and associate degrees in Culinary Arts and Baking & Pastry Arts.
-Our students benefit from an award-winning faculty, outstanding facilities, and a curriculum that features over 1,300 hours in the kitchen or bakeshop; rotations in on-campus, public-dining restaurants; and an externship more than 1,200 CIA-approved sites around the world.
+The CIA offers associate and bachelor degree programs in Culinary Arts and Baking & Pastry Arts; and a new bachelor Culinary Science degree program.
+Our students benefit from an award-winning faculty, outstanding facilities, and a curriculum that features over 1,300 hours in the kitchen or bakeshop; rotations in on-campus, public-dining restaurants; and an externship at more than 1,200 CIA-approved sites around the world.
 Backed by the CIA's industry-wide reputation for excellence, these students go on to become leading professionals cooking in restaurants, writing about food, styling food for the camera, baking, owning restaurants, teaching in culinary schools, and more.
 In 1995, the CIA added a branch campus in the heart of California's Napa Valley - The Culinary Institute of America at Greystone.
 The CIA continued to grow, and in 2008, established a second branch campus, this time in San Antonio, TX.
 In 2010, in partnership with the Singapore Institute of Technology, the CIA opened its Singapore location on the campus of Temasek Polytechnic.